miyako/4d-utility-window-bounds/README.md

 	//%T+
 End if
 ```

+### Context

+In addition to a form identifier, you can pass a context.
+This is useful if the same form is used in multiple contexts.

+Any value type supported by **C_VARIANT** can be used as a context.

 The component itself is thread safe.
 Thread unsafe commands related to the user interface are skipped if the current process is preemptive.